 Michael Prosserman found his passion for B-Boying (“break dancing”) at a very young age.
 By the time he was three, Michael was already standing on his head while watching Saturday morning cartoons.

 Michael is a professional speaker who specializes in team culture, development, succession and start-ups.
-He is the Founder of Unity Charity (www.unitycharity.com), an organization using Hip Hop to improve youth mental health and well-being.
+He is the Founder of Unity Charity (www.unitycharity.com), an organization using Hip Hop to improve youth mental health.
 Michael built Unity from the ground up over fifteen years out of his passion for Hip Hop and mental health.
 By high school, Michael was accepted into Cirque Du Soleil and was featured in the major motion picture “Honey”.
 Since then, Michael has had the privilege to share his story, perform and facilitate for hundreds of audiences including municipalities, non-profits, corporations, associations, schools and more.